The Healthy Living Plan Blog using Logosynthesis®

 We readily talk about how stressed out we are.
 We can explain in great detail how our work, our family, our friends and our chores wear us down.
 However, we rarely take time to quietly sit back and get in touch with what our stress feels like in each situation.
 It can be uncomfortable to get in touch with these feelings so we avoid the sensations by adding more things to our ‘to do’ list.
 Instead, we create more stress for ourselves and for those … Read More

+Are you ready for when life happens?
 I have been working on my personal development for a long time.
 I am versed in stress management, physical fitness, healthy eating, parenting techniques and the list goes on but even with knowing what I needed to do, I still reacted to the same things the same way.
-With the introduction of LOGOSYNTHESIS™, the triggers that cause me to react no longer have the same effect.
-I believe I have lots to work on but I do feel that I … Read More
+With the introduction of Logosynthesis, the triggers that normally cause me to react no longer have the same effect.
+I believe I have lots to … Read More

 Teachers get paid to teach a pre-determined curriculum to our children however we all recognize that their role is far broader and more important than the course material.
 They are the adults that influence, mentor and support our children.
 They are on the playground when children are bullied and in the classroom when students struggle for answers.
 They are charged with teaching children who come to school too tired, too worried or too stressed to learn.
 And teachers are human, bringing to … Read More